Purble Place

-The game's aesthetic has been cited as an example of the Frutiger Aero style.
+The suite features three mini-games: Purble Pairs, a memory game in which players remove all tiles from a board by finding matching pairs; Comfy Cakes, which involves assembling and decorating cakes; and Purble Shop, a deduction-based game similar to Guess Who?.

 Gameplay

-The collection has a single home screen that offers three packs of games: Purble Pairs, Comfy Cakes and Purble Shop.
+Purble Place features a single home screen that serves as the central hub for three games: Purble Pairs, Comfy Cakes and Purble Shop.

 Purble Pairs

 Purble Pairs is a pattern recognition and memory game similar to Concentration.
 The object is to clear the tableau in the fewest turns.
 As the skill level progresses, a timer appears, the grid size increases, and more similar pictures are used.
 The Beginner level has one 5x5 grid, Intermediate has two 6x6 grids, and Advanced has four 8x8 grids to solve per game (shamrocks, hearts, smiley faces or gumdrops).
 In addition to a jester that automatically finds another match of an exposed card, numerous special pairs are present in the higher levels, such as a card of the cake batter station in Comfy Cakes that shuffles the board when paired, a clock that adds more time to the timer, and a Purble Chef that automatically finds and matches pairs of cards containing cakes.
 A Sneak Peek coin bonus allows the player to expose all remaining cards for a couple of seconds, but every card exposed in this way is counted as a turn.
-This game is not available in Purble Place v0.4, an early version from 2005.